egeatmaca/php_dashboard/README.md

 # A Dashboard Template with PHP & Vanilla JS

 ## Getting Started
+### with Docker
+- Clone the repository
+- For MySQL connection, put your database credentials in `config.json`.
+- For AWS S3 connection, put your AWS credentials in `docker-compose.yml`.
+- Run `docker-compose up`
+- Open `http://localhost:8000/` in your browser
+### with Manual Setup
 - Clone the repository
 - Setup for MySQL connection:
     - Add your database credentials to `config.json`.